-- 1.Drive seat - 2.Passenger seat
+- 1. Driver seat - 2.
+Passenger seat

-To remove a seat, lift the front of the seat, and then slide the seat up and forward.
+To remove the seat, lift the front of the seat, and then slide the seat up and forward.

-To install a seat, insert the projections on the rear of the seat into the seat holders and push down on the seat at the front.
+To install the seat, insert the projections on the rear of the seat into the seat holders and push down on the seat at the front.